wangyan100/springbootexamples/spring-boot-applicationRunner/doc/readme.md

-Your springboot application will be started from class with @SpringBootApplication , but if your project contains serveal different resources and you need to initialize them in defined orders.
+Your springboot application will be started from class with @SpringBootApplication , but if your project contains several different resources and you need to initialize them in defined orders.
 How to archieve this?